Monthnotes: January 2025

 Fending off burnout has meant a few very early nights in November (as in 6pm early) and making more time to read.
 I enjoyed Andrew Michael Hurley’s Barrowbeck, a collection of linked short stories about a fictional valley-town located near Hebden Bridge.
 Nicholas Royle’s book on second-hand books, Shadow Lines was a fun light read, which mentioned John Shire and Colin Lyall, my favourite booksellers.

-OK comics, my local shop, recommended Beneath the Tree, Where Nobody Sees, a book about a serial killer in a town of cute anthropomorphic animals.
+2-Tone comics, my local shop, recommended Beneath the Tree, Where Nobody Sees, a book about a serial killer in a town of cute anthropomorphic animals.
 This took the concept to some clever, uncomfortable places.
 I also enjoyed Kieron Gillen’s We Called Them Giants.
 In the middle of the month, Muffy and I went to the Thought Bubble convention.
 This was mostly overwhelming, but I picked up some interesting things to read.
 Meanwhile, Keiron Gillen’s The Power Fantasy has justified the cost of reading it in single issues with some excellent cliff-hangers.

 I watched a few movies this month, but Maxxxine was the only one I loved, mainly because Mia Goth is so engaging.
-I enjoyed how Love Lives Bleeding joyfully went too far.
+I enjoyed how Love Lies Bleeding joyfully went too far.
 While I didn’t love The Substance it was an amazing cinema experience.
 The audience perceptibly reacted to some of the unpleasantness, and a few people walked out near the end, which amazed me, given what they’d made it through to that point.
 But I guess that ending was A Lot.

 My main project at work came to an abrupt end, and it was sad to say farewell to an excellent team.
 After running a training course, I’ve started my new project which promises some exciting challenges.
 I was also pleased to be chosen as ’employee of the month’ in my local office.
 After so many years of hating work, I love my current job, even after two years.
 I’m not sure if the twenty-something me would be pleased or scornful, but I’m happy.